Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Guaranteed Velocity Set

-From the proof, we see that the domain under which we can calculate $\overline{\mathcal{V}}^\mathcal{G}_x$ is not further restricted by the domain derived in Lemma \ref{Lemma_Domain} under which Assumption \ref{Assumption 1} and \ref{Assumption 2} remain consistent.
+Note that through an abuse of notation, $\mathbb{B}^n$ in \eqref{Theorem1_Equation} exists in $T_xM$ but is defined in $\mathbb{R}^n$.
+However, $T_xM$ is diffeomorphic to $\mathbb{R}^n$, so the same discussion below Assumption \ref{Assumption 1} regarding $\mathrm{Im}(\cdot)$ applies here as well.
+Also, the domain under which we can calculate $\overline{\mathcal{V}}^\mathcal{G}_x$ is contained within the domain derived in Lemma \ref{Lemma_Domain} where $\mathrm{Im}(\tilde{\tau}_{x_0}^xG(x_0)) = \mathrm{Im}(G(x))$, i.e., where assumptions \ref{Assumption 1} and \ref{Assumption 2} hold.
 In \citep{shafa2022reachability}, we derived a geometrically similar ball underapproximation for systems constrained on Euclidean manifolds.
-For comparison with results in \citep{shafa2022reachability}, we provide this quick remark.
+For comparison, we provide this quick remark.

 \begin{remark} Let $M$ be a flat manifold.
 Then $\overline{\mathcal{V}}_x^\mathcal{G}$ is equal to the set calculated in Theorem 1 of \citep{shafa2022reachability}. \end{remark}